Buy The Right Guitar For YOU

 Many options are available when it comes to buying a guitar.
 There are acoustic guitars and electric guitars.
 They also come in all kinds of different styles and shapes.
 This article will help you decide how to buy the right guitar for YOU.

 First, let’s get past a popular misconception about which type of guitar is best for beginners (regardless of age).
-The misconception that an acoustic guitar… either a Steel or Nylon String guitar is the easiest and best choice to learn on or that Nylon Strings are easier to learn on than Steel Strings.
+This misconception being that an acoustic guitar, either a Steel String or Nylon String guitar, is the easiest and best choice.
+Many also will claim that learning guitar on a Nylon String instrument is easier than on Steel String guitars.